GhTigran/yii-product-import/README.md

 **NOTES:**
 - The project won't create the database for you, this has to be done manually before you can access it.

+### Run
+The import process may be run manually by executing the command

+    ./yii import/run

+or by setting up a cron job for the above mentioned script to run every minute.